jeff4/bionotes.github.io/_comp/javascript.md

 );
 ```

-* And here is a test of how we might use the module
+* And here is a test of how we might use the Stats module

 ```javascript
 let x = stats.mean([1, 3, 5, 7, 9]);